brunoV/throttler/README.md

 ∞ msgs/s (raw pipe)    48,657     msgs/s     47,663     msgs/s       49,550     msgs/s
 ```

-It can be seen that the error stays below and at about 10% until we get close
+The error stays below and at about 10% until we get close to the theoretical
-to the theoretical maximum, which is the speed at which we can pipe messages
+maximum, which is the speed at which we can pipe messages through channels.
-through channels.

 [1]: http://en.wikipedia.org/wiki/Token_bucket
 [2]: https://github.com/hugoduncan/criterium